forge-55/bunkeros/TROUBLESHOOTING.md

 **Immediate Fix:**
 1. Press `Ctrl+Alt+F2` to switch to TTY
 2. Login with your username and password
-3. Run: `which sway` to check if SwayFX is installed
+3. Run: `which sway` to check if Sway is installed
-4. If not found, install it: `yay -S swayfx` or `paru -S swayfx`
+4. If not found, install it: `sudo pacman -S sway`
 5. If found, test manually: `sway`

 **Common Causes:**
-- SwayFX not installed or not in PATH
+- Sway not installed or not in PATH
 - Missing dependencies
 - Sway config syntax errors
 - Session files not properly installed